gnulnx/django-mongolog/README.rst

     One of the cool things about mongolog is that it can log complex data structures in a way that makes them both human parsable and queryable.
-So for instance if we create a the following log message:
+So for instance if we create the following log message:

     .. code:: python